groyoh/metabase/docs/databases/ssl-certificates.md

 You'll need to specify the location of the certificate on the server that's running Metabase.

+#### PostgreSQL

-For example, when connecting to a PostgreSQL database, you'll need to add two parameters:
+When connecting to a PostgreSQL database, you'll need to add two parameters:

 - `sslmode`.
 You can see the full list of options in [PostgreSQL's documentation](https://jdbc.postgresql.org/documentation/ssl/#configuring-the-client).
 We recommend you use `verify-full`; it's the most secure, and overhead is minimal.
 - `sslrootcert`.
 Here you'll specify the file path for the certificate.